Cost of Owning an Oriental Shorthair Cat

 Purchase/Adoption Cost

-Owning a Oriental Shorthair is a significant financial commitment over their 12-15 yrs lifespan.
+Owning an Oriental Shorthair is a significant financial commitment over their 12-15 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 5-10 lbs and lifespan of 12-15 yrs, the Oriental Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 5-10 lbs and lifespan of 12-15 yrs, the Oriental Shorthair has specific care needs shaped by its genetics and build.
 Understanding the Oriental Shorthair starts with their short-coated, medium-framed build — but their personality and health profile reveal the deeper story.

 First-Year Expenses